The Vine Still Finds You

 It’s Not Up to Us

-If it were up to us… we’d fail.
+If fruit-bearing were up to us, we would fail.

-The Vine does the hard work.
+The Vine does the heavy lifting.

-We simply bear the fruit.
+We hold the fruit.

-We express it.
+We express the fruit.

-Sometimes the vine shows up through a closed window.
+Sometimes the Vine shows up through a closed window.

 Sometimes through a closed heart.

-But it keeps growing—nudging, whispering, reminding.
+But it keeps reaching toward us—nudging, whispering, reminding: